kuzzleio/sdk-java/README.md

 ## Protocol used

-The JAVA SDK implement the websocket protocol.
+The JAVA SDK implements the websocket protocol.

 ## Build

-### Clone the depot
+Execute the following snippet to clone the GIT repository, and build the SDK.
+It will then be available in the "build/" directory

 ```sh
 git clone --recursive git@github.com:kuzzleio/sdk-java.git